tazjin/recovery/README.md

 * Is it possible to make the boxes tamper-proof, i.e. have it be obvious that somebody opened them and looked at the content?
 Is read-once USB memory a thing?
 How do you make sure there is enough redundancy for a person not to go and tamper with all your copies just to make you lose access?
 * Can there be a reliable secret known to me with not much explanation (and assuming the explanation is public) even after a memory loss event?

+## Random notes

+* The contents of the USB key must be as permanent as possible, replacing all USB keys should (optimally) be an expensive thing to do

 ## Future paranoia options

 Things I can do to improve the security of this: